simonjoom/react-mobx-start-kit/README.md

 CopyWebpackPlugin: It was big help too to integrate our asset in memory (we use webpack for hot-reload so asset should to added in memory) https://www.npmjs.com/package/copy-webpack-plugin

-HappyPack We use it but just it's desactivate due side effect on big change but it's compile much faster!
+HappyPack: We use it but just it's desactivate due side effect on big change but it's compile much faster!

 Finally, This project wouldn't be possible without the help of our many contributors, so [thank you](#thank-you) for all of your help.